 - Waldorf Astoria – The Caledonian: Haymarket, Edinburgh

 A stay in any of these pleasure palaces is sure to please your significant other too.
 Just remember to bring your Two Together Railcard.

-1. Amba Charing Cross Hotel: London Charing Cross, London
+1. The Clermont Charing Cross Hotel: London Charing Cross, London

 Designed by Edward Middleton Barry (architect of the new Royal Opera House and son of Sir Charles Barry responsible for building the new Palace of Westminster), it opened in 1865.
 On completion, it had 250 rooms over seven floors with public rooms and balconies overlooking the station concourse.

 One of its distinctive architectural features is the footbridge that spans over Villiers Street which links the hotel with an extension added later.
 Inside, the Betjeman Suite decorated with red marble columns and winged female figures is one of central London’s most glamorous function rooms.

-2. Andaz Hotel: London Liverpool Street Station, London
+2. Andaz London Liverpool Street: London Liverpool Street Station, London

-The Andaz even has an art gallery with a design which nods at New York’s Guggenheim and a gym in a former Egyptian-style Masonic temple.
+The Andaz even has an art gallery with a design that nods at New York’s Guggenheim and a gym in a former Egyptian-style Masonic temple.
 The art theme continues with the rooms, which feature artworks by various contemporary London artists.

 For dining, take your pick from seven bars and restaurants, like the Eastway Brasserie which offers its own Bloody Mary brunch counter and the cosy Japanese diner Miyako.

 3. The Balmoral Hotel: Edinburgh Waverley Station, Edinburgh

-The Balmoral is a five-star hotel (first built as the North British Station Hotel) located on Princes Street, minutes away from the main terminus at Edinburgh Waverley Station.
+The Balmoral Hotel is a five-star hotel (first built as the North British Station Hotel) located on Princes Street, minutes away from the main terminus at Edinburgh Waverley Station.
 Its fairytale turrets and clock tower in Scottish Baronial style define the Old Town cityscape and has welcomed visitors to Auld Reekie since it opened in 1902.

 Its famous clock is still set three minutes fast to ensure railway travellers lingering in the hotel bar, and locals don’t miss their train.
 The only day the clock runs on time is 31 December to celebrate Hogmanay and the start of the New Year.